chromium/chromium/CODE_OF_CONDUCT.md

-# Chromium Code of Conduct
+# Blitz Code of Conduct

-Google and the Chromium team are committed to preserving and fostering a diverse, welcoming community.
+Blitz and the Blitz team are committed to preserving and fostering a diverse, welcoming community.
 Below is our community code of conduct, which applies to our repos and organizations, issue trackers, mailing lists, blog content, and any other Chromium-supported communication group, as